Francessco121/mar-toolkit/docs/hlml/types.md

 ### Special
 - `void` - Specifies that a function returns nothing.
 Only allowed to appear as a function return type.
 - `ptr<T>` - Represents a pointer to the given type `T` (e.g. `ptr<word>`).
+- `str` - A constant readonly reference to a set of characters.